String

 +(string, char)

-operator+ :: string(thisStr : exact string, ch : exact char)
+operator+ :: string(thisStr : const exact string, ch : const exact char)

 Concatenates a string with a character